pub struct PyReadonlyArray<'py, T, D>{ /* private fields */ }Expand description

 pub fn borrow(&self) -> PyRef<'py, T>

-Immutably borrows the value T
+Immutably borrows the value T.

-This borrow lasts while the returned PyRef
+This borrow lasts while the returned PyRef exists.

 Multiple immutable borrows can be taken out at the same time.

-For frozen classes, the simpler get
+For frozen classes, the simpler get is available.

 §Examples